 You can’t go to Scotland without trying their traditional dish of haggis, neeps and tatties – which translates as haggis, mash potato and turnips.
 Surprisingly tasty, just don’t ask what haggis is!

-5. Have Dinner and Whisky at Whiski Rooms
+Have Dinner and Whisky at Whiski Rooms

 Every course was delicious, and the restaurant itself was elegantly decorated and had a great atmosphere.
 You can go here for breakfast, lunch, dinner or whisky tasting events, just remember to book in advance as it is extremely popular and usually fully booked.

-7. Drink like the locals do
+Drink as the locals do

 - Grassmarket – close to the castle, Grassmarket is a historic market in the old town with plenty of restaurants, traditional pubs and bars